 Community Herbalist Sarah Sorci is the owner of Sweet Flag Herbs.
 She is a 2014 graduate of the Holistic Herbalism program at the Blue Ridge School of Herbal Medicine (BRSHM), and is currently completing a Clinical Herbalism program through the Eclectic School of Herbal Medicine.
 For Sarah, the most exciting herbs to work with are those that grow wild or are easily cultivated locally.

-Sarah is based in Buffalo's south towns, where she offers wellness consultations, educational workshops, plant walks and garden consultations.
+Sarah is based in Buffalo's south towns, where she offers educational events, wellness consultations, garden & property consultations, and therapeutic gardening sessions.
 Look for her course contributions to the Herbal Academy's online classes.

 Sarah graduated from Denison University in 2007 with a Bachelors in Environmental Studies/Sustainable Development.
 Since then, she has worked to connect people with plants, nature, and food.
 Sarah spent 3 seasons apprenticing and working for organic vegetable and herb farms, and coordinated a gardening education program through the Chautauqua County Rural Ministry (CCRM).
 Sarah developed and coordinated CCRM's Cooking and Nutrition Program, which was awarded the NYS Hunger Prevention and Nutrition Assistance Program Best Practice Award in 2013.